 It is important to have a formal agreement because personal liability is unlimited for each partner.

 You will be held liable for any shortfall if the business fails and a partner can’t afford to pay their share of any debts.
-You are also jointly responsible for any debts your partner incurs, with or without your knowledge.
+You are also jointly responsible for any debts your partner incurs on behalf of the business, with or without your knowledge.

 If there is no agreement in place, each partner is deemed to own equal shares of each asset.